ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

    public function pop() returns string {
        handle handleEle = pop(self.jObj);
-       // Let's talk about error handling and null satefy later in this guide
+       // Error handling and null safety are discussed later in this guide
        // This example uses an empty string for now. return java:toString(handleEle) ?: "";